 - Monitor your online rep: Set up Google Alerts- Me on the Web, Social Mention

-- Manage your online reputation- own the first page of search results (use Brandyourself)
+- Manage your online reputation- dominate the first page of search results (use Brandyourself)

 The best defense is a great offense!
 Build your online visibility today!